saadeghi/daisyui/README.md

 </summary>

 - **Tailwind CSS plugin**
   daisyUI is a Tailwind CSS plugin.
-Install it, add it to your `tailwind.config.js` file.
+Install it and add it to your `tailwind.config.js` file.
 - **Component classes**
   Adds component classes to Tailwind.
 Classes like `btn`, `card`,… So you will end up with a cleaner HTML.
 - **Semantic color names**